digital-blueprint/webapppassword/docker/README.md

 ## Check nextcloud.log

-In case the whole site is broken you can do a:
+For debugging you can show the `nextcloud.log`:

 ```bash
 make show-log
 ```

-For other errors you can watch <http://localhost:8081/index.php/settings/admin/logging>.
+There also is a [loggin web interface](http://localhost:8081/index.php/settings/admin/logging).

 ## Tip

-In case something is broken try to reset things:
+In case something is broken try to reset the container:

 ```bash
 docker-compose build; docker-compose down; docker volume prune -f